 The book sculptures, Lost Nature, Bone Garden, as well as Life & Death were inspired by the beauty of the world and reverence of the ephemeral nature of life.
 There exist references to the concept of memento mori, meaning “remember you must die,” through imagery of bones and rotting wood.
 With the subject of death and decay present in the work it invites one to value the vibrancy and zeal of life.
 The meticulous work of drawing the letters based on flora and fauna, further emphasize the intricate details that exist in the universe.
 The series explores our own relationship to the earth and the creatures that inhabit the planet.

 Through my wooden creatures, I explore the intersection of the whimsical and the macabre through the medium of wood carving.
-Based on my personal ink sketches and drawing inspiration from Tim Burton’s aesthetic, my wooden creatures serve as manifestations of internal struggles and the exorcism of negative energies.
-Each work is crafted from pine or birch and finished with an ebony stain that deepens the emotional resonance of the sculptures.
+Based on my ink sketches and drawing inspiration from illustrators such as Edward Gorey, John Kenn Mortensen, and Tim Burton, my wooden creatures serve as manifestations of internal struggles and the exorcism of negative energies.
+Like the dark, curved forms of Tach Pollard, the work is crafted from pine or birch and finished with an ebony stain that deepens the emotional resonance of the sculptures.
+The animal-like creatures echo the work of Manuel Jimenez with their abstracted features and carved surface patterns.
+Like the storytelling and worldbuilding of Theodor Seuss Geisel with his unique landscapes and imaginative beasts, the wooden creatures belong to a world of their own, one that explores the depths of the subconscious.

 The sculpture, "Onom," embodies the unsettling feeling of being watched by an unknown presence.
 This piece invites viewers to confront the invisible forces that often lurk in the periphery of our consciousness.
 The character's form evokes both curiosity and discomfort, challenging the observer to reflect upon the anxiety it may invoke by the peering one eye.